 The change of the SII value compared to the statutory value is due to the different accounting approach.
 Under SII all financial instruments belonging to this category are measured at fair value, using a market approach, while under statutory accounting a linear amortized cost approach is used for Bonds and a lower cost or market approach is used for Collective Investments Undertakings and Derivatives.
-As a result, the total change in value for this asset class amounts to 14.8 CHF millions.
+As a result, the total change in value for this asset class amounts to TCHF 13'724 (YE2016: TCHF 14'833).